Mohsinalidharkhad/sql-agent/README.md

 2. Enter your questions in natural language.
 The agent will:
    - Convert your question to SQL using GPT-4-turbo
+   - Use vector database for complex column matching
    - Validate the generated SQL for safety
    - Execute the query against your Supabase database
    - Return the results in a human-readable format
+   - Maintain conversation context for follow-up questions

 3. Type 'quit' to exit the program